 Neutral Good: Tropes, Examples, and How to Best Use this Alignment

-What Does it Mean to Be Neutral Good?
+What is Neutral Good?

 In normal, non-dystopian societies, laws protect the public good.
 Lawful goods work to maintain law and order in these works.
 Chaotic goods won’t have much to dismantle, limiting their roles in these stories.